zachforrest/Pushtotext/README.md

 - Update the ALLCAPS areas with your account SID, Authtoken, phone number and body text.

 ## RUN THE CODE;
-- From terminal run the following command; 'cargo run'
+- From terminal run the following command; `cargo run`

 ## Look out for the text to go through!
 Keep an eye out for the text to go through.